 Gather details like annual revenue, employee count, business type and location before requesting quotes.
 Insurers use this data to calculate premiums.

-Always get quotes from at least three different insurers since prices vary.
+Business insurance costs vary between insurers so always get quotes from at least three different providers.

-Don't focus only on premium costs when comparing options.
+Don't focus only on the cheapest business insurance provider premium costs when comparing options.
 Some policies include legal defense costs.

 Use the state insurance department website to verify company licenses and agent credentials.
 Check AM Best ratings and customer complaint records.

-Many insurers offer reduced rates for bundling multiple policies, implementing safety programs or maintaining clean claims histories.
+Many insurers offer reduced rates for bundling different coverage types, implementing safety programs or maintaining clean claims histories.

 Request your certificate of insurance immediately after purchasing coverage.